Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.ac
 ```

 The acre, a US customary unit of area defined as 4840 yd^2.

-Dimension: 𝐋^2.

-See Also: `Unitful.yd`.

 #### Barn